 No. 5 Auburn holds off Mississippi State 81-68 in overtime

-STARKVILLE, Miss.
-(AP) K.D.
+STARKVILLE, Miss. — K.D.
 Johnson scored 12 of his 14 points in overtime, Jabari Smith had 27 points overall and No. 5 Auburn held off Mississippi State 81-68 in overtime Wednesday night.

 With the win, the Tigers (26-4, 14-3 Southeastern Conference) clinched at least a share of the SEC regular-season championship.
 It marks the fourth SEC title for Auburn and the program’s first since the 2017-18 season.